 If you have a little courage, I have a camera.
 Your ordinary is more extraordinary than you realize.
 Until, of course, someone shows it to you and it takes your breath away.

-Photographs in the About Mel section were taken by myself; fellow photographer and my partner in all things, Sam Worthington, my doula Therese Hak-Kuhn (our son’s birth) and our friend Mosca Flint (our family pic).
+Photographs in this section were taken by myself; fellow photographer and my partner in all things, Sam Worthington, my doula Therese Hak-Kuhn (our son’s birth) and our friend Mosca Flint (our family pic).
 And an unknown family member who picked up our camera at Christmas and took the sippy cup photo bomb pic.
 Thank you, its the bomb.

-And a very special thanks to my family, of which this section is uniquely composed, for allowing me to share our life and love in pictures.
+And a very special thanks to our family, of which this section is uniquely composed, for allowing me to share our life and love in pictures here.